antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

-This text is approaching stability, yet remains under active, albeit intermittent, revision.
-The current public version of the text should remain broadly stable for the remainder of 2021, as it is being used as a textbook in our *Introduction to Logic* courses.
+This text is approaching stability, yet remains under active, albeit sometimes intermittent, revision.
+The current public version of the text will be variable for the remainder of 2021, as it is being presently revised to serve as a textbook for the Summer 2022 iteration of our *Introduction to Logic* course.
+This is likely (hopefully!) the last major revision of the text.

 I welcome comments, notification of errors and typos, and any new ideas: [antony.eagle@adelaide.edu.au](mailto:antony.eagle@adelaide.edu.au?subject=forallx-adl).
-I will update this readme with a list of issues and proposed changes.
-But I will not push changes until the course is over.
+I will update this readme with a list of issues and proposed changes even while teaching from the book, but I will not push changes to the pdf and source until a given course has been delivered and assessed.

 The following list contains current issues and proposed revisions arranged by chapter, most as rather cryptic notes to myself.
 Most chapters and sections from chapter 4 onwards also have additional practice problems to be included.